Review 19 min read

 Grammarly Pricing (2026)

-Grammarly edits what you’ve already written.
-To produce and publish SEO content:
+Grammarly edits what you have already written.
+To produce and publish SEO content, you need much more.

-Grammarly makes your content grammatically correct.
+Grammarly is a quality layer on top of this stack.
+It is not a replacement for any of it.
+It makes your content grammatically correct.
 Google cares about topical relevance, comprehensiveness, backlinks, and user experience.
 These are different problems.

 Step 1: Install the browser extension and forget about it Grammarly runs automatically in Google Docs, WordPress, Gmail, and most web text inputs.
 Install once.
 It catches errors everywhere you write without requiring a separate workflow step.

 Step 3: Run the plagiarism checker on freelancer submissions If you hire freelance writers, run every submission through Grammarly’s plagiarism checker before publishing.
-This catches duplicated content that could hurt your SEO — one of the few ways Grammarly directly helps search rankings.
+This catches duplicated content that could hurt your SEO.
+This is one of the few ways Grammarly directly helps search rankings.

 Step 4: Set brand tone guidelines for your team (Business plan) If multiple people write for your brand, Grammarly Business enforces consistency.
 Custom style guides catch off-brand language, incorrect product names, and tone mismatches before publishing.